 In addition, if you or your parents temporarily suspend your U.S. healthcare coverage while abroad, be sure to make sure the insurance is activated again upon your return.

 How do I get a health insurance ID card?

 The International Programs office will enroll you for GeoBlue Insurance.
 Once registered, you will receive an email from GeoBlue prompting you to create an account on their website.
 It is very important that you create your account before you leave the United States.
 Once you create your account you can print your health insurance card and look for in-network, English speaking doctors in the country you will be staying in.
-In the event that you do need medical attention while abroad and have to go to an out-of-network healthcare provider, you will use your GeoBlue account to submit a claim for reimbursement.
+In you do need medical attention while abroad and have to go to an out-of-network healthcare provider, you will use your GeoBlue account to submit a claim for reimbursement.
 GeoBlue guarantees 100% reimbursement, with a $0 deductible.

 How Would I Use GeoBlue Abroad?